edenlabllc/aws.provisioner.infra/marketplace/terraform/README.md

 - This set of Terraform manifests is presented as an example of provisioning and installing `Kodjin` using the `Kodjin` AMI.
-  You can improve or change Terraform manifests at your discretion.
+  You can improve or change Terraform manifests to your needs.
-  Basic requirements after provisioning the AWS instance, you must run the following set of commands to complete the `Kodjin` installation.
+  The basic requirements after provisioning the AWS instance are that you must run the following set of commands to complete the `Kodjin` installation.
 ```terraform
 provisioner "remote-exec" {